Alain Roche (footballer)

 Alain Roche (born 14 October 1967) is a French former professional footballer who played as a defender.
 He spent significant time at Paris Saint-Germain, where he notably won the European Cup Winners' Cup.
 He earned his first international cap for France on 19 November 1988 against Yugoslavia in a 3–2 loss.

+Career

-He played for Bordeaux, Marseille, Auxerre, Paris SG and Valencia.
+Roche played for Bordeaux, Marseille, Auxerre, Paris SG and Valencia.
 Whilst at PSG he scored when they won both the 1993 Coupe de France Final and the 1995 Coupe de la Ligue Final.